Bonsai Mary

 Growing Bonsai Trees from Seeds

 For those seeking a more hands-on approach, growing bonsai trees from seeds is an exciting way to start your bonsai journey.
 It allows you to have full control over the tree’s development and witness its transformation from a tiny seedling to a magnificent bonsai.
-To ensure success, there are a few key techniques and maintenance practices to keep in mind.

 1. Understanding Stratification: Stratification is a process that simulates the cold period seeds would naturally experience, breaking their dormancy and increasing the germination rate.
 To stratify bonsai tree seeds, place them in a sealed plastic bag filled with moist peat moss or vermiculite and refrigerate them for a specific period based on the tree species.